zenml-io/zenml/examples/huggingface/README.md

-# Implementation of NLP algorithms using Huggingface & Zenml
+# Implementation of NLP algorithms using Hugging Face & ZenML

-These examples demonstrate how we can use zenml and huggingface transformers to build, train, & test NLP models.
+These examples demonstrate how we can use ZenML and Hugging Face transformers to build, train, & test NLP models.

-Huggingface; one of our favorite emoji to express thankfulness, love, or appreciation.
-In the world of AI/ML, [`Hugging Face`](https://huggingface.co/) is a startup in the Natural Language Processing (NLP) domain (now they are expanding to computer vision and RL) , offering its library of SOTA models in particular around the Transformers.
-More than a thousand companies using their library in production including Bing, Apple, Microsoft etc. Do checkout thier [`Transformers Library`](https://github.com/huggingface/transformers), [`Datasets Library`](https://github.com/huggingface/datasets) and [`Model Hub`](https://huggingface.co/models)
+Huggingface: one of our favorite emoji to express thankfulness, love, or appreciation.
+In the world of AI/ML, [`Hugging Face`](https://huggingface.co/) is a startup in the Natural Language Processing (NLP) domain -- now they are expanding to computer vision and RL -- offering its library of SOTA models in particular around Transformers.
+More than a thousand companies use their library in production including Bing, Apple, Microsoft etc. Do checkout their [`Transformers Library`](https://github.com/huggingface/transformers), [`Datasets Library`](https://github.com/huggingface/datasets) and [`Model Hub`](https://huggingface.co/models).

 NLP is a branch of machine learning that is about helping systems to understand natural text and spoken words in the same way that humans do.